One of the most common questions we get from visitors to Hawaiʻi is where they can reliably encounter sea turtles, either on land or in the water.

 - The Discount Hawaii Car Rentals website is our first stop for a quote when we need a rental car.
 We like them (a) because they offer the BEST rates, (b) require no prepayment and charge no cancellation fees, and (c) because they offer additional benefits such as free extra drivers and reduced young driver rates.

 - Did you know we are giving away free itineraries for all Hawaiian islands?
+These are a great place to start planing your own trip.

 About Hawaiian Sea Turtles